kumar303/sound-control/README.md

 * View all tabs that are currently audible
 * Jump to any of those tabs
 * Mute a single tab
+* Jump back and forth between what you're working on and what you're listening to
 * Mute all tabs (coming soon)
 * Automatically mute any audible tabs on startup (coming soon)